madewokherd/ALttPDoorRandomizer/README.md

 # Installation from Source

 1. Download the source code from the repository directly and put it in a folder of your choosing.
+Any method of grabbing the source code is fine, but due to some changes on GitHub's site, some of the other alternatives might be better options for some people.
+    - Use [GitHub Desktop](https://desktop.github.com) to clone this repository to a folder on your computer.
+Once a repository is established, you can click `Fetch origin` or `Pull` to re-download whenever you want to grab the latest version.
+This is the best option for a simple one-click solution.
+    - Download the [source code](https://github.com/codemann8/ALttPDoorRandomizer/archive/refs/heads/OverworldShuffle.zip) from GitHub manually.

 2. You must have Python installed (version 3.7 - 3.10 supported), and ensure PATH is included during the installation.